 With Guardianship Laws Breaking New Ground, Appellate Courts Serve Vital Function

 Even today, guardianship laws are breaking new ground on ways to deal with incapacity issues and how best to structure estates so that a person's wishes are met after they lose the ability to speak for themselves.
-Therefore, the appellate courts serve a vital function to review and correct the trial courts to ensure strict compliance to the Probate Code.
+Therefore, the appellate courts serve a vital function to review and correct the trial courts to ensure strict compliance to the Estates Code.